 Why safety is the new necessity

 We also know that flexibility and safety are now table stakes, with the industry moving to be less strict with fees for changes and cancellations and more focused on enhanced, hospital-grade cleaning.
-In the recent Traveler Intent survey, among those who indicated they would be willing to consider staying in a hotel in the next three months, 32% said āenhanced, hospital-grade cleaning of hotelsā would make them most likely to book a stay.7
+Countries across APAC have been experiencing similar shifts, though at slightly lower rates than in the U.S. In the recent Traveler Intent survey, among those who indicated they would be willing to consider staying in a hotel in the next three months, 32% said āenhanced, hospital-grade cleaning of hotelsā would make them most likely to book a stay.7

 We also know that flexibility and safety are now table stakes.